mrtkp9993/QuantitaveFinanceExamplesPy/README.md

 ## Requirements

-Please install requirements from `requirements.txt`
+Please install requirements from `requirements.txt`.

 ## References (for both methods and some code fragments)